MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/print-container-labels.md

 ### Create a container label layout

 The label layout controls what information is printed on the label and how it's laid out.
 Here, you enter the ZPL code that is sent to the printer.
-Typically, you will copy this code from a label designer program.
+Typically, you'll copy this code from a label designer program.

 As the system generates a label, it can replace field and method names that are used in the label layout with actual values.
 You can easily find text that will be replaced by looking for dollar signs (`$`) in the code.